-Top Things to Know About Bankruptcy
+Top Things to Know About Declaring Bankruptcy

-Filing for bankruptcy can be complex and confusing process, what a bankruptcy will be like, and how you will fare after the bankruptcy case is over with.
-However, by understanding the following seven aspects of bankruptcy, you will be more prepared to take the next step to a life free from debt.
+Filing for bankruptcy can be complex and confusing.
+Every case is different, so it may be difficult to find someone to talk to about how you will fare after the bankruptcy case is over.
+However, by understanding the following seven aspects of declaring bankruptcy, you will be more prepared to take the next step to a life free from debt.

 Bankruptcy Is Not an 'In and Out' Process

-If you are inexperienced with how bankruptcy courts operate, you might think that bankruptcy operates similar to small claims court, which concludes in one day.
-Chapter 7 bankruptcy, the most common bankruptcy chapter for individuals, usually lasts from four to six months.
+If you are inexperienced with bankruptcy courts, you might think that bankruptcy operates similar to small claims court, which concludes in one day.
+Chapter 7 bankruptcy, the most common bankruptcy chapter for individuals, usually lasts four to six months.

 Bankruptcy Opens Your Finances to Public Scrutiny

 If you file for bankruptcy protection, you will be required to file an extensive package of paperwork called the bankruptcy schedules.
 The schedules will list your debts, assets, income, expenses, and recent financial transactions.

 Although bankruptcy trustees usually strive to keep the proceedings as dignified as possible, the meeting is a public proceeding and will be held in private only under extreme circumstances.
 This can be a very uncomfortable and embarrassing process for many individuals.

 Honesty and Complete Disclosure Are Required

 This means that you must list all of your property, debts, and creditors.
-If your lack of honesty is discovered, not only may you lose the bankruptcy discharge, but you may face investigation by the FBI.
+If a lack of honesty is discovered, the case for bankruptcy discharge may be lost, and an investigation by the FBI initiated.
 Dishonesty in bankruptcy is a serious federal crime.

-Bankruptcy Forms Are Complicated and Require Great Attention
+Bankruptcy Forms Are Complicated

 The Bankruptcy Discharge Is Personal

 The lender can still seek to collect the debt from the other co-signer on the loan.
 This is a particularly important consideration if you are a co-signer with family members or friends that are not going to file for bankruptcy.

 Filing for Bankruptcy Is Not Cheap

 Destitute debtors may find relief from filing fees by petitioning the bankruptcy court for a fee waiver.
 The court will base its waiver decision on your income, which generally must not be greater than 150% of the federal poverty level.

-Filing Bankruptcy Can Affect Your Credit for Years
+Declaring Bankruptcy Can Affect Your Credit for Years

-But, that doesn't mean that you will not be able to get credit.
-In fact, some creditors jump at the chance to loan money to a former debtor, and to charge you a hefty premium for the extension of credit.
+But, that doesn't mean that you will not be able to receive credit.
+In fact, some creditors will jump at the chance to loan money to a former debtor, eager to charge you a hefty premium for the extension of credit.